 - Two kitchen thermometers that will allow you to measure in the range of 34 to 38 degrees.

 - Safety glasses or goggles to protect your eyes whenever you are handling soap-making ingredients.

 - Soap cutter or sharp knife

-- An old blanket or towels for wrapping your soap one in the mould(s).
+- An old blanket or towel for wrapping your soap once in the mould(s).

 - 285 grams of cold, clean water

-- 130 grams of caustic soda (sodium hydroxide) suitable for soap making
+- 130 grams of caustic soda suitable for soap making

 - 225 grams of olive oil